IntersectMBO/ouroboros-network/README.md

   socket.
 This utility should run on a separate host, and needs access to the "cold" key in order to sign the "hot" keys managed by the Agent.

-This package will contain:
+This package contains:

-- A `cardano-kes-agent` binary (the Agent).
+- The `kes-agent` binary (the Agent).
-- A `cardano-kes-agent-control` binary (the Control Client).
+- The `kes-agent-control` binary (the Control Client, used to interact with running `kes-agent` processes).
-- A `kes-agent` library that contains shared code for all of the above as well as client code to be used in `cardano-node`.
+- The `kes-agent` library that contains shared code for all of the above as well as client code to be used in `cardano-node`.
-- An extensive test suite.
+- A test suite.
+- The `kes-service-client-demo` binary, which implements the service client protocol and can be used as a mock `cardano-node` for testing and demonstration purposes.
+- The `kes-agent-protodocs` binary, a tool that will output documentation of the KES Agent protocols as used in the current versions of the library.